commanderpepper/RogueInvaders/README.md

 # SpaceInvadersDesktop
-I'm trying to make  game using Kotlin and LibGDX.
+I'm trying to make a game using Kotlin and LibGDX.
-I want to make the code really functional.
+I want to make the code really Functional.

 # Functional programming
 * Functional programming - Functions are worked as values.
 They can be storied in variables, passed as parameters, or returned from other functions.